ABE-VVS: Attribute-Based Encrypted Volumetric Video Streaming: System Architecture

 Most large-scale video platforms rely on CDNs and DASH/HLS-style ABR delivery.
 Our goal is to develop a volumetric point cloud streaming system that naturally fits within this ecosystem while supporting attribute-based selective coordinate encryption.
 To this end, we build a DASH-like player that parses an MPD, downloads frames via HTTP, HTTPS, or our HTTP-ABE mode, and maintains a playback buffer.
 Although our current prototype operates at a single quality level for evaluation purposes, the design is compatible with future ABR extensions.

-Our approach introduces a selective encryption mechanism tailored to volumetric content (Sect.~\ref{subsec:implement-enc}).
+Our approach build on a selective encryption mechanism tailored to volumetric content (Sect.~\ref{subsec:implement-enc}).
 Unlike conventional HTTP-based delivery, where content is either fully encrypted (HTTPS) or entirely unencrypted (HTTP), we encrypt only targeted coordinates within each point cloud frame.
 To signal these encrypted components, we extend the MPD with an ``\textit{encryption level}" attribute that specifies which coordinate subsets were protected.
-The client-side player reads this metadata and performs the correct selective ABE decryption scheme and re-constructs the point cloud frame.
+The client-side player reads this metadata and performs the correct selective ABE decryption scheme and reconstructs the point cloud frame.

 A second requirement is secure key distribution.
 In contrast to HTTPS, where TLS implicitly handles key exchange, our system relies on a Trusted Authority (TA) that issues ABE keys to both the content provider and authorized clients.
 Caches remain oblivious: they store and serve encrypted point clouds without performing any cryptographic operations or participating in key management.
+We discuss the \acro prototype used in our evaluation in Sect.~\ref{subsec:prototype}.